ASCHEET/kickstarter-analysis/Written_Report_Template.md

 ## This project was requested by Louise after the success of her play 'Fever' came close to her fundraising goal in a short amount of time.

-###  At her request, Louise has asked for other kickstarter campaignes to be analyized related to launch dates and funding goals.
+###  At her request, Louise has asked for other kickstarter campaigns to be analyzed related to launch dates and funding goals.

 ## Analysis and Challenges